ManjulBalayar/Bank_Utility/README.md

 Please select an option:
 1. Deposit to Checking Account
+2. Deposit to Savings Account
-2. Withdraw from Checking Account
+3. Withdraw from Checking Account
-3. Transfer from Checking to Savings
+4. Transfer from Checking to Savings
-4. Transfer from Savings to Checking
+5. Transfer from Savings to Checking
-5. Check Balances
+6. Check Balances
-6. Check Daily Transaction Limits
+7. Check Daily Transaction Limits
-7. Check Your Bank Account Numbers
+8. Check Your Bank Account Numbers
-8. Move to Next Day
+9. Move to Next Day
-9. Exit
+10. Exit

 ## Initial Setup